Jeremiah Chapter 9

 Verses 4 and 5 above, are both speaking of people who are not following after God.
 God’s people should be trustworthy.
 This is speaking of a generation that is not interested in the principles God has taught, and are living worldly lives.
 The world deceives to get ahead.
 They cheat, steal and lie to further their own cause.
-They are not interested in the golden rule.
+They are not interested in the golden rule: see Matt.
+7:12.
 This is speaking of a people far away from God and His teachings.

 Jeremiah 9:6 “Thine habitation [is] in the midst of deceit; through deceit they refuse to know me, saith the LORD.”

-Here God speaks to the prophet, either to inform him that there is no hope of this people’s reformation (Jer.
-8:5); therefore, he expresses a deceitful people by the abstract.
+Here God speaks to the prophet, to inform him that there is no hope of this people’s reformation (Jer.
+8:5); therefore, He expresses a deceitful people by their refusal to know Him.

 Verses 7-9: God “refines” or tries His people, first for correction and improvement, second for punishment.
-Job understood this in the midst of his trails: “But He knows the way that I take; when He has tested me, I shall come forth as gold” (23:10).
+Job understood this in the midst of his trials: “But He knows the way that I take; when He has tested me, I shall come forth as gold” (Job 23:10).

 Jeremiah 9:7 “Therefore thus saith the LORD of hosts, Behold, I will melt them, and try them; for how shall I do for the daughter of my people?”

 “Melting” has to do with refining.
-It is well known if you melt silver or gold, the trash comes to the top.
-The refiner skims the trash off and then you have near pure metal.
-This is what this is saying here.
+It is well known if you melt silver or gold, the impurities come to the top.
+The refiner skims the dirt/impurities off and then you have near pure metal.
+This is what is being said here.
 The heat is applied to them to purge their sins away.
 All purging is done to help the one purged.
 God loved them so much, He would cause them to suffer a while to purify them.

 Jeremiah 9:8 “Their tongue [is as] an arrow shot out; it speaketh deceit: [one] speaketh peaceably to his neighbor with his mouth, but in heart he layeth his wait.”

-Before in (Jer.
-9:3), it was compared to a bow, i.e. ready prepared, and furnished with materials contriving their wickedness (Psalm 11:2).
+Before in Jer.
+9:3, the tongue was compared to a bow, i.e. ready prepared, and furnished with materials contriving their wickedness (Psalm 11:2).
 And here to an arrow shot out, actually executing what they have designed.
 Some translate it a murdering arrow.
 It speaks deceit; never speaking what they mean, that thereby they may easily deceive the credulous.
 A double tongue, speaking fair words when they mean to destroy.

 “It speaketh deceit”: Deceitful words, by which men are imposed upon, and are led into wrong ways of thinking and acting.

-We see from this that these people have evil hearts, out of which comes deceitful words.
+We see from this that these people have evil hearts, out of which come deceitful words.
 We are what is in our heart.
 The tongue expresses the thoughts of the heart.
 A wicked tongue then, means we have a wicked heart.
-In the verse above the neighbor pretends to be a friend, but in his heart, he hates.
+In the verse above, the neighbor pretends to be a friend, but in his heart, he hates.
 This is a two-faced person.